 The use of ACM as a configuration center brings microservices the following benefits:

 - All configurations are centralized, which makes it easier to manage the configurations of large amount of applications.

 - Configuration publishing is not dependent on version updates, making it more flexible to modify configurations.

 - ACM supports gray release and rollback, improving the security of configuration updates in a microservice architecture.

 Service governance under the distributed architecture

 Under various distributed architectures, it is critical to optimize service governance based on a certain RPC framework (such as RESTful, HSF, and Dubbo).
-Service governance functions such as service routing, rate limiting and throttling, service degradation, and authentication can be achieved using the configuration center.
+Service administration functions including service routing, rate limiting, service downgrading, and service authentication can all be done using the configuration center.

 Take request throttling and service degradation as an example.
 During Alibaba’s Double 11 events, each operation related to request throttling or service degradation requires response within seconds.
 This can be achieved using ACM.